anewton1998/rdap_guide/src/bootstrapping/redirects.md

 ```

 This is used widely among the RIRs to supplement the normal [bootstrapping](iana.md) process
-to accommodate Internet number resources that have been transfered from on RIR to another
+to accommodate Internet number resources that have been transferred from on RIR to another
 (IANA does not record these transfers).

 In the following example, a client uses bootstrapping to query LACNIC for 21.1.1.1, however